Apr 15, 2010 12:00 PM CET

 Proxy forms are available at the Company's website (www.tele2.com).
 For ordering the proxy forms the same address and telephone number can be used as for the notification, see above.
 Distance participation and voting is not available.

-Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate in the Meeting.
-Shareholders wishing to re-register must inform the nominee well in advance of Tuesday 5 May 2009.
+Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate at the Annual General Meeting.
+Shareholders wishing to re-register must inform the nominee well in advance of Monday 10 May 2010.

 1. Election of Chairman of the Annual General Meeting.